DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 The documentation and easy-to-use API made it fun to work with.

-The extra focus on security, speed and bundle size is unmatched compared to Electron and it definitely makes it worthwhile to consider for you next project.
+The extra focus on security, speed and bundle size is unmatched compared to Electron and it definitely makes it worthwhile option to consider for your next project.

-The flexibility of being able to use Rust on the backend is great for optimizing heavy operation.
+The flexibility of being able to use Rust on the backend is great for optimizing heavy operations that your application might have as well.

 The tools and documentation they provide are incredible (cross-building with Github Actions is a bliss).

-The future for Tauri also looks bright with mobile support right around the corner and improving every waking second.
+The future for Tauri also looks bright with mobile support right around the corner and the project itself improving every waking second.

 However, that doesn't mean it doesn't come with any downsides.
-The webviews come with benefits but also drawbacks, namely compatability and features.
+The use of webviews come with benefits but also drawbacks, namely compatability and features.

 In fact, during development one of the issues I encountered had to do with Webkitgtk, an upstream error.